OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO NOT: Rely on methods without a security guarantee.

-e.g. .NET Core 2.2 and greater and .NET 5 and greater support [ProcessStartInfo.ArgumentList](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.processstartinfo.argumentlist) which performs some character escaping but it is not clear if this is guaranteed to be secure.
+e.g. .NET Core 2.2 and greater and .NET 5 and greater support [ProcessStartInfo.ArgumentList](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.processstartinfo.argumentlist) which performs some character escaping but the object includes [a disclaimer that it is not safe with untrusted input](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.processstartinfo.argumentlist#remarks).

 DO: Look at alternatives to passing raw untrusted arguments via command-line parameters such as encoding using Base64 (which would safely encode any special characters as well) and then decode the parameters in the receiving application.